Why AI Needs Your Legacy Data – And Why Pulsar Makes Data Exploitation so Easy

 However, as we mentioned earlier, legacy data or old messages that need to be kept for further use still present a problem.
 In many cases, companies need to keep their legacy data infinitely, and storing all that data on some of the latest disks is really expensive.

 That is why Pulsar uses tiered storage to offload legacy data to cheaper storage.
 When this legacy data is required, Pulsar retrieves it automatically to the user from that same data storage.
 The end-user doesn’t see any difference in consuming topics from data stored on tiered storage or directly on Pulsar’s cluster.

 Users can choose individual topics for manual offloading.
 Users specify the maximum amount of data that can be kept on Pulsar’s cluster for that specific topic.
 If the threshold is exceeded, topic segments will be automatically moved to long-term storage until there’s enough free space.

-Automatic long-term storage with Pulsar
+Automatic long-term storage

 Pulsar also lets users set up automatic data movement to long-term storage.
 Administrators do this by setting up data size threshold rules on namespaces.
 When they do this, all the topics within the namespace with Pulsar cluster data exceeding the threshold will be moved to long-term storage until they no longer exceed the threshold.

 When all is said and done, Pulsar removes various obstacles that legacy data exploitation presents for machine learning and artificial intelligence applications.
 We can say with certainty that Pulsar is the future of AI and ML.
 It’s important to make these technologies available, scalable, and profitable.